 Regarding transmission planning of such scenarios, Study Group 12 has established the E-model, a computational model for use in transmission planning, see Recommendation G.107.
 This model is now frequently applied to plan traditional, narrow-band and handset-terminated networks, and to an increasing extent also for wideband, fullband telephonies and packet-based networks, using the extensions of the E-model described in Recommendations G.107.1 and G.107.2.
 While being popular, the E-model still shows a considerable number of limitations, namely when applying it in super-wideband and fullband networks, which non-handset terminal equipment, and with speech processing devices (such as echo cancellers, noise reduction, or alike) integrated in the network or in the terminal.
+Codecs and other speech processing devices may also be expected to rely on machine-learning methods.

 Regarding the quality prediction and monitoring of such scenarios, the industry is already benefiting from ITU-T Recommendations for objective speech quality assessment.
 However, most of the techniques described in these recommendations are signal based and address listening only contexts.
 Typical communications involve interactive, two-way, conversations.
 IP and mobile networks can be particularly deleterious to interactive applications, including voice conversation; for example due to increased delay, which in turn will increase the probability of double-talk and increase the perceptibility of echo.
 Thus, there is a need for a real-time, or near real-time, conversational speech quality assessment and monitoring.